-Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix demonstrate approval by a registered professional engineer licensed in New York State.
-160 The Certificate Holders shall also include in the proposed EM&CP a Compliance Assurance Plan that includes but is not limited to: (a) The name(s) of the inspector(s) selected under Condition 53 and a statement of qualifications for each inspector demonstrating sufficient knowledge and experience in environmental and construction matters to complete the inspections and audits; (b) Provision for deployment of more than one of a particular type of inspector (or types of inspectors, when appropriate) in the event that two or more major construction operations are undertaken simultaneously in areas separated by ordinary highway driving of more than 3 hours, such that at least one inspector of a particular type shall be assigned to each such separated construction area; (c) A proposed checklist of matters to inspect for compliance, including the specific items or locations to be inspected, the inspection to be employed such as visual, auditory, testing by instrument, and acceptability criteria to be applied by the inspector(s); (d) A procedure setting forth how the Certificate Holders shall respond to and correct problems found by the inspector(s); (e) A procedure setting forth how the Certificate Holders shall respond to and correct problems identified by any utility owners or operators whose property has been damaged in any material way as a result of the construction, operation, or maintenance of the Facility; (f) A schedule for monthly environmental audits during construction and submission of audit checklists, together with a written explanation of problem(s), signed by the independent inspectors and an authorized representative of the Certificate Holders, to DPS Staff and NYSDEC; CHPE will comply Appendix F

-Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix and (g) A schedule for submission of annual environmental audits during the first two years of operation of the Facility to DPS Staff, NYSDEC, and specified state and municipal agencies.
-161 The Certificate Holders shall also include in the EM&CP: (a) An immediate post-installation inspection plan that shall include at a minimum: (i) the method for determining the actual cable location and actual burial depth of the cable upon completion of installation; (ii) standards to be used to determine what remedial actions are warranted consistent with Good Utility Practices (e.g., additional burial and/or protection efforts) in all locations where the cable burial depth is less than the applicable target burial depth; (iii) standards to be used to determine if any damage has been or will be caused to any pre-existing facility and/or infrastructure as a result of cable installation, operation, or maintenance, and remedial measures therefore; and (iv) the method and timing for undertaking such efforts; and (b) A maintenance and emergency action plan that shall include, at a minimum, (i) a schedule for periodic verifications, not to exceed three years for overland locations and five years for underwater locations, of the depth of burial of the cable and the standard to be used to determine, based upon inspection results, whether, and if so, what relocation, reburial, and/or added protection measures for the cable or pre-existing facilities or infrastructure are required; (ii) ROW vegetation maintenance plan; (iii) provisions for stabilizing erosion and resolving drainage problems; and (iv) control of access to the ROW and facility components.
-CHPE will comply Section 3.2, Appendix F 162 In order to protect CI described in CC 27, the Certificate Holders shall include in the EM&CP: CHPE will comply Section 13.0, 13.3, and Appendix R
+Certificate Condition (Changes by Amendments and the Certificate Order in red) Compliance Status EM&CP Section/ Appendix 160 The Certificate Holders shall also include in the proposed EM&CP a compliance assurance plan that includes but is not limited to: a.
+The name(s) of the inspector(s) selected under Condition 53 and a statement of qualifications for each inspector demonstrating sufficient knowledge and experience in environmental and construction matters to complete the inspections and audits; b.
+Provision for deployment of more than one of a particular type of inspector (or types of inspectors, when appropriate) in the event that two or more major construction operations are undertaken simultaneously in areas separated by ordinary highway driving of more than three (3) hours, such that at least one inspector of a particular type shall be assigned to each such separated construction area; c.
+A proposed checklist of matters to inspect for compliance, including the specific items or locations to be inspected, the inspection to be employed such as visual, auditory, testing by instrument, and acceptability criteria to be applied by the inspector(s); d.
+A procedure setting forth how the Certificate Holders shall respond to and correct problems found by the inspector(s); e.
+A procedure setting forth how the Certificate Holders shall respond to and correct problems identified by any utility owners or operators whose property has been damaged in any material way as a result of the construction, operation, or maintenance of the Facility; f.
+A schedule for monthly environmental audits during construction and submission of audit checklists, together with a written explanation of problem(s), signed by the independent inspectors and an authorized representative of the Certificate Holders, to DPS Staff and NYSDEC; and g.
+A schedule for submission of annual environmental audits during the first two (2) years of operation of the Facility to DPS Staff, NYSDEC, and specified state and municipal agencies.
+CHPE will comply Appendix F 161 The Certificate Holders shall also include in the EM&CP: a.
+An immediate post-installation inspection plan that shall include at a minimum: (i) the method for determining the actual cable location and actual burial depth of the cable upon completion of installation; (ii) standards to be used to determine what remedial actions are warranted consistent with Good Utility Practices (e.g., additional burial and/or protection efforts) in all locations where the cable burial depth is less than the applicable target burial depth; (iii) standards to be used to determine if any damage has been or will be caused to any pre-existing facility and/or infrastructure as a result of cable installation, operation, or maintenance, and remedial measures therefore; and (iv) the method and timing for undertaking such efforts; and b.
+A maintenance and emergency action plan that shall include, at a minimum, (i) a schedule for periodic verifications, not to exceed three (3) years for overland locations and five (5) years for underwater locations, of the depth of burial of the cable and the standard to be used to determine, based upon inspection results, whether, and if so, what relocation, reburial, and/or added protection measures for the cable or pre-existing facilities or infrastructure are required; (ii) ROW vegetation maintenance plan; (iii) provisions for stabilizing erosion and resolving drainage problems; and (iv) control of access to the ROW and facility components.
+CHPE will comply Section 3.2, Appendix F 162 In order to protect CI described in Condition 27, the Certificate Holders shall include in the EM&CP: CHPE will comply Section 13.0, 13.3, and Appendix O